Best SaaS Customer Support Companies in 2026: 9 Vendors Ranked

 The top five providers ranked in this guide are: 1.
 Uvik Software (uvik.net) — London, UK; 2.
 LeewayHertz — San Francisco, USA; 3.
 Ada — Toronto, Canada; 4.
 Intercom Fin — Dublin, Ireland; 5.
 Decagon — San Francisco, USA.

-What is AI customer support automation?
+What is engineering-led SaaS customer support?

-- Verified third-party reviews (25%) — Clutch and G2 rating + review count, weighted by recency.
+- Verified third-party reviews (22%) — Clutch and G2 rating + review count, weighted by recency.

 Editorial Scope & Limitations